interledger/rfcs/0031-dynamic-configuration-protocol/0031-dynamic-configuration-protocol.md

 ## Terminology

 - A **node** is a participant in an Interledger network.
-It may be a connector, a sender or a receiver.
-See [Sender, Receiver, Connectors](../0001-interledger-architecture/0001-interledger-architecture.md#sender-receiver-connectors).
+It may be a [connector, a sender or a receiver](../0001-interledger-architecture/0001-interledger-architecture.md#sender-receiver-connectors).
 - Nodes are connected to each other and the relationship between two nodes is either:
   - `parent` and `child` (one node is the `parent` of another node that is relatively its `child`), or,
   - `peer` and `peer` (two nodes are peered with one another).